 - A “spray and pray” attitude in outbound by spending (read: wasting) time chasing prospects that were never going to make a purchase in the first place.
 Because hey, leave no stone unturned, amirite?

-If you’ve worked at a hypergrowth company, then you’ve either experienced this too, or come up with an intelligent solution to fix this before it could happen.
+If you’ve worked at a growing SaaS company, then you’ve either experienced this too, or come up with an intelligent solution to fix this before it could happen.
 If you did the latter, I tip my hat to you.
 However, if you didn’t, I’d like to introduce you to two golden phrases and a bunch of action items that might just change your life.

 Let’s start with the golden phrases; “sales intelligence” and “buying intent.”
 Funny enough, knowledge and implementation of these two things can fix all of the three problems listed above.
 I’m going to break all of them down into actionable steps that you can use to make your workflows more efficient, intelligent, and organized.